 A resume is one or two page marketing tool (typically one for college students), and its primary function is to get the person reading the resume to want to interview you.
 It should succinctly summarize your qualifications and experience.

 Resumes are targeted and written differently depending upon the specific audience.
 For example, resumes that are targeted toward a position working in a research lab will be formatted and organized differently than if you were using it to apply for a small, local, non-profit organization.
-This is why you will want to stop by for drop-in advising and have a staff member evaluate your resume for your specific situation.
 However, here are guidelines that are important for you to consider.

 Format, Design, and Delivery